op07n/XiaomiADBFastbootTools/README.md

 ## Download the executable JAR from [here](https://github.com/Saki-EU/XiaomiADBFastbootTools/releases/latest).

 **Warning: Use the program at your own risk.
-Removing apps which aren't listed in the Debloater by default may brick your device.**
+Removing apps which aren't listed in the Uninstaller by default may brick your device.**

 ## Instructions